KGkhalidd/Django-Roadmap/README.md

 ## Books
 1. **Django 4 by Example**
-    - [ ] Chapter 1 : Building a blog application
+    - [ x ] Chapter 1 : Building a blog application
     - [ ] Chapter 2 : Enhancing your blog with advanced features
     - [ ] Chapter 3 : Extending your blog application
     - [ ] Chapter 4 : Building a social website